poier/3d-pitoti-dataset-evaluation-scripts/README.md

 # The 3D-Pitoti Dataset: A Dataset for high-resolution 3D Surface Segmentation

-The repository contains the evaluation scripts for the dataset introduced in:
+This repository contains the evaluation scripts for the dataset introduced in:

 **The 3D-Pitoti Dataset: A Dataset for high-resolution 3D Surface Segmentation**
 Georg Poier, Markus Seidl, Matthias Zeppelzauer, Christian Reinbacher, Martin Schaich, Giovanna Bellandi, Alberto Marretta and Horst Bischof.
 In *Proc.
 CBMI*, 2017.
 ([Project Page](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/3dpitotidataset/)).

-We also provide a more detailed [Technical Report](https://files.icg.tugraz.at/f/130d433de1/).
+We have also put together a more detailed [Technical Report](https://files.icg.tugraz.at/f/130d433de1/).

 ![Dataset samples](/doc/3dpitotidataset_samples.jpg)